CAD97/generativity/README.md

 has to be carried in a trusted carrier, and one that can't be created from an untrusted lifetime carrier.

+## Minimum supported Rust version

+In theory, this crate should work on even ancient pre-edition Rust versions.
+However, the crate is only tested to work as desired on versions that trybuild targets.
+As of publishing this version of the crate, that is Rust 1.36+.

 ## License

 Licensed under either of